A proof of Shelah's eventual categoricity conjecture and an extension to accessible categories with directed colimits: Abstract

 \section{Abstract}

-Let $\mathcal{K}$ be a $\kappa$-accessible category with directed colimits.
-Assume the Generalized Continuum Hypothesis ($GCH$) and a proper class of strongly compact cardinals, and suppose that $\mathcal{K}$ is categorical in a high enough cardinal, that is, there is a cardinal $\mu$ for which $\mathcal{K}$ is $\mu$-accessible such that $\mathcal{K}$ is $\lambda$-categorical for some $\lambda \geq \mu$ (i.e., it has only one object of internal size $\lambda$ up to isomorphism).
-We give a necessary and sufficient condition (an interpolation property) so that $\mathcal{K}$ is eventually categorical (i.e., it is $\lambda'$-categorical for every $\lambda' \geq \mu$).
-When considering cardinalities of models of infinitary theories $\mathbb{T}$ of $\mathcal{L}_{\theta^+, \theta}$ that axiomatize $\mathcal{K}$, and under the same assumptions as before, the result implies the following infinitary version of Morley's categoricity theorem: let $S$ be the class of cardinals $\lambda \geq \mu$ which are of cofinality at least $\theta$ but are not successors of cardinals of cofinality less than $\theta$.
-Then, if $\mathbb{T}$ is $\lambda$-categorical for some $\lambda \geq \mu$ in $S$, then it is $\lambda'$-categorical for every $\lambda' \geq \mu$ in $S$.
-We also exhibit an example that shows that this latter formulation is optimal.
-In the particular case of abstract elementary classes with interpolation we obtain a proof, in $ZFC$, of Shelah's eventual categoricity conjecture.\footnote{This research has been supported through the grant 19-00902S from the Grant Agency of the Czech Republic.}
+We provide a proof, in $ZFC$, of Shelah's eventual categoricity conjecture for abstract elementary classes (AEC's).
+Moreover, assuming in addition the Singular Cardinal Hypothesis ($SCH$), we prove a direct generalization to the more general context of accessible categories with directed colimits.
+If $\mathcal{K}$ is such a category, we show that there is a cardinal $\mu$ such that if $\mathcal{K}$ is $\lambda$-categorical for some $\lambda \geq \mu$ (i.e., it has only one object of internal size $\lambda$ up to isomorphism), then $\mathcal{K}$ is eventually categorical (i.e., it is $\lambda'$-categorical for every $\lambda' \geq \mu$).
+When considering cardinalities of models of infinitary theories $\mathbb{T}$ of $\mathcal{L}_{\kappa, \theta}$ that axiomatize $\mathcal{K}$, the result implies, under $SCH$, the following infinitary version of Morley's categoricity theorem: let $S$ be the class of cardinals $\lambda$ which are of cofinality at least $\theta$ but are not successors of cardinals of cofinality less than $\theta$.
+Then, if $\mathbb{T}$ is a $\mathcal{L}_{\kappa, \theta}$ theory whose models have directed colimits and it is $\lambda$-categorical for some $\lambda \geq \mu$ in $S$, then it is $\lambda'$-categorical for every $\lambda' \geq \mu$ in $S$; moreover, we also exhibit an example that shows that the exceptions in the class $S$ are needed.
+Along the way we also prove Grossberg conjecture, according to which categoricity in a high enough cardinal implies eventual amalgamation.
+We establish this result in AEC's and, assuming in addition $SCH$, in the more general context of accessible categories whose morphisms are monomorphisms.\footnote{This research has been partially supported through the grant 19-00902S from the Grant Agency of the Czech Republic.}